BardoQi/Sight/README.md

     -- FIELD_NAME ： Access the value via field name
     -- DATA_FORMATER：Transform the value via method of class DataFormatter.
     -- METHOD_NAME: Access the value via method name.
 You should add member method to the class.
-The diffrence of the DataFormatter, DataFormatter could using for many fields.
-The mapping key of the DataFormatter is both source fieldname and output fiield name, and the member method is only for one field, and  the key of member method is only output field name.
+The difference of the DataFormatter, DataFormatter could using for many fields.
+The mapping key of the DataFormatter is both source fieldname and output field name, and the member method is only for one field, and  the key of member method is only output field name.
     -- ARRAY_PATH: Access the value via path of array. for instance： "a.b.c".
 If the data is from ElasticSearch, Or the data contains the Json fields.
-And you need to flaten it.
+And you need to flatten it.
 You could use ARRAY_PATH.
     -- JOIN_FIELD: Access the value from the join array

 * param $alias

-    If the field is in the join array, you shold to passing the $alias for the porformance.
+    If the field is in the join array, you should to passing the $alias for the performance.

 The rules of mapping are: